hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ### How do I go back to the remote repository where my files are uploaded?
 - **Symptoms**: After sending files to a dataset, the user wants to verify them on the remote repository but cannot find a direct link from Loop.
-- **Resolution**: Open the project’s upload bundle and use the dataset name or URL in the bundle header to jump directly to the repository page for that dataset.【F:docs/guide/content/user_guide/uploading_files.md†L85-L111】 You can also reopen the dataset from the **Repository Activity** dialog (folder icon next to **Explore**) and choose **Open in Repository** to visit the remote site in a new tab.【F:docs/guide/content/user_guide/finding_data.md†L92-L118】
+- **Resolution**: Open the project’s upload bundle and use the dataset name or URL in the bundle header to jump directly to the repository page for that dataset.You can also reopen the dataset from the **Repository Activity** dialog (folder icon next to **Explore**) and choose **Open in Repository** to visit the remote site in a new tab.
 - **Escalation**: If the link is missing or leads to an error, confirm the dataset URL saved in the upload bundle and coordinate with the repository administrator to ensure the dataset still exists.

 ## Exploring data